 Please see our complete Donations Policy below.

-In the library we have a total of 221 computers available for use.
+In the library we have over 200 computers available for use.

 The computers and laptops share much of the same software.
-The PC’s in our School Experience area and the Apple Macs in the Café area also have some more specialist software.
+The PC’s in our 1st Floor School Experience area also have some more specialist software.
 You can find out what software we have on our computers by looking at these lists (all pdf documents):

 As well as our standard PCs, on each floor we have:

-Two quick access PC’s – these will automatically log you out after 20 minutes so are great if you have something quick to do
+Two quick access PC’s – these are great if you have something quick to do

 Two catalogue PCs – these are set up for catalogue use only, so you can search our catalogue without logging on to a computer